Direct

 AC system is also simply out of capacity, leading to noted shortages in California and other regions; DC lines are cheaper

 to build and require less land area than equivalent AC lines.
-About 500 miles of HVDC lines operate in the Stage
+About 500 miles of HVDC lines operate in the U.S. today and have proved

 84 GW of photovoltaics and concentrated solar power plants would be built by 2020.
 In parallel, the DC transmission system